Add, review, and approve company associates

 - Complete the fields provided.
 Any required fields are marked required.

-- Click the create button.
-On the Officers verification list, the button is Create new officer.
+- On the Officers verification list, the button is Create new officer.
 On the Shareholders verification list, it’s Create new shareholder.
 On the Trustees verification list, it’s Create new trustee.
 On the Authorised persons verification list, the button is Create new authorised person.